-Dr Spyros Giannakos is a Geotechnical Engineer at GR8 GEO.
+Dr Spyros Giannakos is a Senior Engineer at GR8 GEO.
 He is a registered Civil Engineer in California and has over 10 years of experience in advanced numerical modeling using FLAC, ABAQUS and PLAXIS for several projects involving soil-structure interaction and earthquake related hazards.
 He has worked extensively on projects worldwide involving seismic hazard assessment, site response analyses, soil-structure interaction, slope stability, foundation design, fault rupture effects on structures, assessment of liquefaction-induced hazards and their effects on structures.

 He joined Fugro’s geotechnical department in Oakland, California in 2006 after completing his MSc at UC Berkeley.
 In 2008, he began his PhD at the National Technical University of Athens, while still assisting Fugro in projects (2010, 2011).
 His research activities focused on dynamic soil-structure-interaction analyses.
 After completing his PhD in 2013, Dr Giannakos joined Fugro’s earthquake engineering department in Oakland/Walnut Creek, California where he has worked on projects around the world.
 He returned to Greece in 2017 and continued his work as an Independent Consultant.